 This new web-based system, developed with NIH funding, will aid in monitoring emerging SARS-CoV-2 variants and the performance of diagnostic tests

 SAN DIEGO, CA – July 12, 2021 – ROSALIND®, a software leader in extracting meaningful insights from diverse pools of life science data, today announced the launch of a web-based platform for monitoring the emergence of SARS-CoV-2 variants and evaluating the effects on the performance of diagnostic tests.
-The new platform, called the ROSALIND Diagnostic Monitoring (DxM) system, is available starting today and will be used by diagnostic test manufacturers and regulators to monitor assay performance against the rapidly evolving SARS-CoV-2 variants.
+The new platform, called the ROSALIND Diagnostic Monitoring (DxM) system, is available starting today and will be used by diagnostic test regulators to monitor assay performance against the rapidly evolving SARS-CoV-2 variants.

 With the rapid emergence of SARS-CoV-2 variants, global awareness has led to rising concern over the detection of new viral strains using the existing diagnostic assays.
 The U.S. Food and Drug Administration (FDA) issued an alert in January that false-negative results may occur with any molecular test for the detection of SARS-CoV-2 if a mutation occurs in the part of the virus’ genome assessed by that test.
 The agency, urged test makers to perform periodic in silico assessment (computer simulations) of molecular tests to identify impacts on performance.